microsoft/ebpf-for-windows/docs/NativeCodeGeneration.md

 The skeleton then uses NMR to either create an instance of the map or obtain the address of an existing map and then write the address into the address field.
 References to the maps in the generated code are then indirect via the address field.

-## Loading an EBPF program from a PE .sys file
+## Loading an eBPF program from a PE .sys file

 The process of loading an eBPF program is a series of interactions between the eBPF Execution Context and the generated .sys file.